cb372/observed-logstash/README.md

 ## Test

-Some tests expect a Logstorage instance to be running on Localhost.
+Some tests expect an Elasticsearch instance to be running on Localhost.

     $ git clone https://github.com/cb372/observed-logstash.git
     $ cd observed-logstash